Komet/MediaElch/docs/contributing/scraper-interface.md

 argument:

  - Search query: may be a scraper specific ID or show title
- - Locale: The user's preferred language
+ - Locale: the user's preferred language
- - Include Adult results: Whether to include NSFW results
+ - Include Adult results: whether to include NSFW results

-These settings are required for all scrapers even if a scraper only supports one language.
+These settings are required for all scrapers, even if a scraper only supports one language.
 All additional settings must be set otherwise, e.g. through MediaElch's settings window.
 Adapters may need to be written for each scraper so that it can be initialized with the correct configuration.